reeteshz/dengue-disease-prediction/README.md

 - Does Vegitation Index has any role in disease spread?

 ## Dataset
-The features in this dataset
+The features in this dataset - dengue_features_train.csv:

 We are provided the following set of information on a (year, weekofyear) timescale: